Security and data policies for shared channels

 Export tools and Discovery APIs

-On the Standard and Plus plans, Workspace Owners and Workspace Admins can use Standard Export to export content from public shared channels.
-On the Plus plan, Workspace Owners can apply to access Corporate Export to export content from all public and private shared channels, and the related direct messages (DMs) between members of external organizations.
+On the Standard, Plus, and Enterprise Grid plans, Workspace Owners and Workspace Admins can export data from public channels shared with external organizations.
+On the Plus and Enterprise Grid plans, Workspace Owners and Org Owners can apply to export data from all public and private channels shared with external organizations, and the related direct messages (DMs) between members of external organizations.

 Exports from shared channels will include messages from members of external organizations that are associated with the members’ Slack display names.
 However, members outside of the exporting organization will not be included in the export file’s member list.

-Standard and Corporate Exports only include links to files uploaded by members of the exporting organization.
+Exports will only include links to files uploaded by members of the exporting organization.
 If files weren’t uploaded by members of the exporting organization, the files and any associated messages will not be included as part of the export.

 The Discovery APIs allow all organizations in the same shared channel to read content, regardless of which organization owns the channel.
 However, only messages and files sent by members of your organization in shared channels can be edited or deleted by the Discovery APIs.
 The display names of members from external organizations will not be returned via the Discovery APIs user methods.
 Instead, their names will be returned alongside the conversation history.